Proximity Labeling (wheat seedling)

 9. Remove the supernatant and resuspend the protoplasts in a proper volume of MMG Buffer (0.4 M Mannitol, 100 mM MgCl2, 4 mM MES pH 5.7).

 11. Add 2000 μL of W5 buffer to the tube and mix by gentle inverting.
-Centrifuge at 100 g for 5 min (set the acceleration and brake to level 1), discard the supernatant, and resuspend the protoplasts in 1000 μL of W5 solution to remove any residual PEG/Ca2+ buffer.
+Centrifuge at 100 g for five minutes (set the acceleration and brake to level 1), discard the supernatant and resuspend the protoplasts in 1000 μL of W5 solution to remove any residual PEG/Ca2+ buffer.